2025 “List”

 April 18, 2025 Entry:

 Honestly, when it comes to the above photographs: I prefer the first composition, but that’s not what’s important here.
-Rather, it’s at this moment (2:11 a.m. on 4/18/25 (the day before I turn 36)) that I realized the 1999 song “Better Days (And the Bottom Drops Out) is by a group called Citizen King and not, in fact, by Sublime.
+Rather, it’s at this moment (2:11 a.m. on 4/18/25 (the day before I turn 36)) that I realized the 1999 song “Better Days (And the Bottom Drops Out) is by a group named Citizen King and not, in fact, by Sublime.

 April 24, 2025 Entries: